-You need to have a GCP account and project set up before using the following procedures.
+You need to have a Google Cloud account and project set up before using the following procedures.
 If you do not already have a Cloud TPU project set up, follow the procedure in Set up an account and a Cloud TPU project before continuing.

 - Create a Persistent Disk

 - Attach a Persistent Disk to a TPU VM

 - Mount the Persistent Disk

 - Clean up TPU VM and Persistent Disk resources

 Setting up a TPU VM and a Persistent Disk